 The Board may contemplate naming part of a Board-owned facility on its own initiative or at the suggestion of a member of the public, whereupon it will determine the necessity of asking for submissions of names from the public.
-If the Board decides to seek submissions from the public, it may follow the same process as that listed for the Naming of a New Board-Owned Facility.
+If the Board decides to seek submissions from the public, the process to be followed shall be in accordance with Part A of this regulation it may follow the same process as that listed for the Naming of a New Board-Owned Facility.